vinh107108/amazon-freertos/projects/renesas/rx65n-rsk/e2studio/boot_loader/src/smc_gen/r_sci_rx/readme.txt

 * (RX72M) Simultaneous operation of up to 13 channels
 * (RX72N) Simultaneous operation of up to 13 channels
 * (RX66N) Simultaneous operation of up to 13 channels
+* (RX23E-A) Simultaneous operation of up to 4 channels
+* (RX671) Simultaneous operation of up to 13 channels
 * Simultaneous operation of Async, Sync, or SSPI modes on different channels.
 * Queueing of incoming and outgoing data for Asynchronous channels.
 * Interrupt driven.